Tonatiuh Rodriguez-Nikl

 • Engineering Philosophy

-The first area falls strictly within structural engineering, the second expands into broader infrastructure issues, and the latter focuses on living well in contemporary times given the pace and promises of technological development.
-My core technical areas of expertise are earthquake engineering, structural testing, blast mitigation, fiber-reinforced polymers, reliability and finite element analysis, and green building materials and systems.
-Broader areas of interest are systems thinking, complexity, uncertainty, and the umbrella concepts of sustainability and resilience.
-At present, I have the following major research initiatives.
+The first area falls within structural engineering, the second expands into broader infrastructure issues, and the latter focuses on living well in contemporary times given the pace and promises of technological development.
+My core technical areas of expertise are earthquake engineering, structural testing, and blast mitigation.
+Broader areas of interest are systems thinking, complexity, uncertainty, the umbrella concepts of sustainability and resilience, and planetary limits.

 This web page provides a brief overview of my research and teaching interests.
 Please visit https://rodriguez-groups.weebly.com/ for all the details.

 I was born in Mexico and moved to the United States at age eleven, not long after experiencing the 1985 Mexico City earthquake, possibly making that a key event in my future career path.
 I studied Civil Engineering at U.C.
 Berkeley (B.S. and M.S.).
-I then worked at Wiss, Janney, Elstner in the San Francisco Area evaluating buildings and designing retrofits.
+I also frequented philosophy courses.
+After earning the M.S.
+I worked at Wiss, Janney, Elstner in the San Francisco Area evaluating buildings and designing retrofits.
 I subsequently completed my Ph.D. and post-doctoral training at the University of California, San Diego, in the Department of Structural Engineering, where I focused on blast loading and advanced composites.
 In 2008 I joined the faculty of Oregon State University.
 In 2011 I started at Cal State LA and in 2016 I was awarded early tenure and promotion to Associate Professor.
 I spent the 2018-2019 academic year as a visiting researcher at the UNAM in Mexico.
+In 2021 I was promoted to Full Professor.

 My interdisciplinary interests revolve around sustainability and disaster resilience.
 What does it mean to be sustainable?
 What is the structural engineer's role in sustainability?
 How are sustainability and disaster resilience related?
 What is the role of uncertainty, models, systems, and complexity in sustainability and resilience?
 How do we make effective decisions in the face of the extreme uncertainty faced with long-term problems?

 From 2009-2015 I completed a six year term on the Sustainability Committee of the Structural Engineering Institute (SEI).
 Within that committee I founded and chaired the Disaster Resilience Working Group.
-I am also active with the SEI Engineering Philosophy committee and have contributed to the work of the Sustainability Committee of the American Concrete Institute (I was previously a member).
-I am a regular reviewer for the Journal of Structural Engineering and a member of the International Editorial Board of Civil Engineering and Environmental Systems.
+I am also active with the SEI Engineering Philosophy committee (currently the chair) and have contributed to the work of the Sustainability Committee of the American Concrete Institute (I was previously a member).
+I am an associate editor of Civil Engineering and Environmental Systems.
+I have recently become active in the Planetary Limits Academic Network.

 I am a registered Civil Engineer in California and have completed Safety Assessment Program (SAP) training for post-earthquake evaluation of buildings.
 I have also completed Community Emergency Response Team (CERT) training.